 - The chainsaw starts and runs more quickly.

-- When chopping wood or brush, your chainsaw is at its best.
+- When chopping wood or hedge, your chainsaw is at its best.

 - Chainsaw owners who are experiencing engine performance or starting issues can modify the carburetor to improve engine responsiveness and extend the life of their power tool.